 • Attend writing conferences.
 They are so worth it!
 You’ll meet a cadre of interesting people who totally get your need to miss the barbeque to rewrite a problematic scene.
 Bring some business cards (even if they only contain your name and email address).
 Schmooze.
 Pass those puppies out.
 When you get home, send emails and follow the people you just met on social media.

 • Speaking of social media, joining writing groups on LinkedIn, Facebook, Good Reads, and Twitter may help you find like-minded writers in need of mutual support.

 • Consider online critique groups.
 If you live in a rural area, or don’t have a lot of time to meet in person, online critique groups may be a good option.
-Lorena Knapp, of TheWriteLife blog, offers the following suggestions: Critique Circle, Review Fuse, Scribophile and Ladies Who Critique.
+Lorena Knapp, of TheWriteLife blog, offers the following suggestions: Critique Circle and Scribophile.

 But, before you commit, decide what you want.

 Brook McIntire of Inked Voices says that it’s important to find a group at a similar stage in the writing process and with goals you share.
 You want to feel challenged and inspired by the feedback you receive, not overwhelmed.

 Make sure the frequency of meetings matches your schedule.
 In order to function properly, groups need serious commitments from all members.
 This doesn’t mean you can’t cancel if you have an emergency, but be realistic about your availability before you join.

 Don’t be afraid to browse.
 Most healthy groups will allow you to observe at least one session before making a commitment.
 Pay attention to the kinds of feedback members provide (think similar level, shared direction).
 Participant comments should point out writers’ strengths and areas for growth in ways that are specific and related to craft.